SaltedShroom/Booru-Studio/README.md

 # Booru Studio

-Booru Studio is an Electron-based desktop application for browsing and managing booru-style image sources.
-It is developed and maintained by SaltedShroom.
+Booru Studio is an Electron-based desktop and web application developed and maintained by SaltedShroom.

+The goal with Booru Studio is to provide an all-in-one app that simplifies access to public image databases by offering a clean, easy-to-use desktop interface for searching, browsing, downloading, and managing images across multiple sources.
+It makes booru browsing faster and more intuitive, while also keeping galleries, downloads, artists, settings, and proxy support organized in one place.

 <img width="850" height="463" alt="preview1" src="https://github.com/user-attachments/assets/c13e735d-b019-4c40-81f1-3073233fcf6e" />